amxxn0161/Java-Supermarket-Program/README.md

 # Java-Supermarket-Program
-Java Supermarket Program with cash, card and voucher payment functionality Src file contains all code within it for each clas.
+Java Supermarket Program with cash, card and voucher payment functionality Src file contains all code within it for each class.